 This section explains how your rent is calculated in community housing.

-Your housing provider can also explain how your rent is calculated and discuss any concerns or questions you have.
-Let them know if you have queries about your rent.
+Your housing provider can also explain how your rent is calculated and discuss any questions you have.
+Let them know if you have any queries about your rent.

 How rent is calculated